 What Is Medical Necessity in Insurance?
 And How to Prove It

 Your claim was denied as "not medically necessary."
 But what does that actually mean?
 And how do you prove it's wrong?
+Under CMS guidelines, medical necessity is defined as services that are "reasonable and necessary for the diagnosis or treatment of illness or injury" — but private insurers often apply their own, more restrictive criteria.

-This guide demystifies medical necessity—what it means, how insurers define it, how it differs from standard medical practice, and exactly how to prove your treatment meets the standard.
+This guide demystifies medical necessity—what it means, how insurers define it, how it differs from standard medical practice, and exactly how to prove your treatment meets The Standard.

 What "Medically Necessary" Actually Means